shanet/blog/_posts/2022-06-28-where-can-pnw-ski-areas-expand.md

 Another issue that Baker has to contend with is that it is not connected to the power grid.
 As a result, all of its chairlifts, except for chair 7, are powered by diesel engines.
 To Baker's credit, this summer they are upgrading chairs 4, 5, and 6 to electric engines.[^11] These chairs are then powered by a generator which, while still burning gas, I'd assume is more efficient.
 At some point in the future, I'd hope that Baker will become connected to the power grid so this power source could be swapped out for a renewable source.
 Otherwise, I could see this becoming a liability for Baker under Washington's cap-and-trade emissions reduction program as part of the Washington Climate Commitment Act.[^12]

 Out of all of the mountains I researched for this blog post, Mt.
 Baker is the most difficult to get any info on.
 The usual suspects of EISs, master plans, records of decision from the forest service, etc. have turned up nothing.
-I can't even find a map of their actual permit boundary; short of a FOIA request I'm not sure I will ever find it either.
-So while I can make some suggestions based on my own opinions, when it comes to Baker I'm mostly flying blind with regards to what the owners may or may not have up their sleeves already and what was considered in the past.
-If you do have any information or documentation about Baker's development, future or historical, I would love to talk with you!
-See the header for my email address.
+I was unable to even find a map of their permit boundary.
+However, one FOIA request later and I obtained such a map which allows me to shed some light on what may be possible.

 So, what could Baker do?
 Well, if wilderness areas are not adjusted, not much unfortunately aside from upgrading lifts to be higher capacity/detachable.
-Consider the map of the wilderness/roadless areas (in grey) that surround Baker's rough ski area boundary (since I don't have a map of their actual permit area):
+Consider the map of the wilderness areas (in grey) that surround Baker's ski area permit boundary:

 ![](/assets/images/ski_area_study/mt_baker_boundary.jpg)

-As I touched on in my previous post, it's not clear how the 2001 roadless rule affects existing ski area expansions into roadless areas.
+There are some possibilities here, but if you include roadless areas as well it becomes even more limited with Mt.
+Herman taken off the table completely as well as most of Hemispheres.
+That said, as I touched on in my previous post, it's not clear how the 2001 roadless rule affects existing ski area expansions into these areas.
 Assuming that were allowed, Baker does have some limited options for expansions while staying outside of the wilderness areas:

 * A chairlift up the eastern side of Mt.
 Herman
   * Anything in the Bagley Lakes area would need to be combined with a way to get back up to the base area as well.
-This could be a rope tow or T-bar.
+This could be as minimal as a rope tow or T-bar possibly.
   * This area could be problematic for construction though since as the name implies, there's a handful of lakes here.
 * A chairlift towards Artist Point or the eastern side of Table Mountain
   * Anecdotally, I've had conversations with people who claimed these were in the plans for Baker at some point in the past but I've never found any documents supporting that.